-At the end of each fiscal quarter, BDCs may take proactive steps to be in compliance with the RIC diversification requirements under Subchapter M of the Code, which are dependent upon the composition of our total assets at quarter end.
-BDCs may accomplish this in several ways, including purchasing U.S. Treasury Bills and closing out positions after quarter-end.
-As of September 30, 2020 and December 31, 2019, the Company did not purchase any U.S. Treasury Bills.
-The Company does not expect to meet the qualifications of a RIC nor anticipate buying U.S. Treasury Bills until such time as certain strategic alternatives are achieved.
+At the end of each fiscal quarter, we may take proactive steps to be in compliance with the RIC diversification requirements under Subchapter M of the Code, which are dependent upon the composition of our total assets at quarter end.
+We may accomplish this in several ways, including purchasing U.S. Treasury Bills and closing out positions after quarter-end.
+As of March 31, 2021 and December 31, 2020, the Company did not purchase any U.S. Treasury Bills.